 Controllable backgrounds in the detector are those that arise from radioactivity present in the detector materials, in particular from the $^{238}$U and the $^{232}$Th primordial decay chains.
 Given the precedence of radio-purity improvements in the field, accomplished with the aid of state-of-the-art material screening techniques, it is assumed that a reduction by up to a factor of three in material backgrounds compared to LZ/XENONnT can be reached \cite{Aalbers_2023,XENON:2024_backgrounds}.
 Despite the greater cryostat and photosensor mass, with these radioactivity estimates and considering the self-screening of the monolithic xenon volume, gamma-ray backgrounds will be negligible for a WIMP search with a detector of this target mass.
 Such a reduction in material backgrounds will also allow us to maximize XLZD's sensitivity to $^{136}$Xe $0\nu\beta\beta$ decays as shown in Section~\ref{sec:doublebeta}.

-Radioactive impurities in the xenon target itself, such as $^{85}$Kr and $^{222}$Rn, can cause beta decays without accompanying gamma ray (often referred to as ``naked").
+Radioactive impurities in the xenon target itself, such as $^{39}$Ar, $^{85}$Kr and $^{222}$Rn, can cause beta decays without accompanying gamma ray (often referred to as ``naked").
 The resulting electron recoils can leak into the WIMP signal region.
-Developments in chromatography and distillation techniques to remove trace krypton and argon will allow the experiment to meet a requirement of 0.03 ppt of $^{\text{nat}}$Kr thus rendering beta backgrounds from $^{85}$Kr insignificant. $^{214}$Pb decays from the $^{222}$Rn chain are numerically the most significant background and, therefore, a major focus in present-generation experiments.
+Developments in chromatography and distillation techniques to remove trace krypton will allow the experiment to meet a requirement of 0.03 ppt of $^{\text{nat}}$Kr thus rendering beta backgrounds from $^{85}$Kr insignificant.
+The same chromatographic \cite{Ames:2023} and distillation (including online) \cite{XENON:2021fkt} purification techniques simultaneously remove $^{39}$Ar, which even at current purification levels (890~ppt~g/g~$^{\text{nat}}$Ar/Xe achieved in LZ \cite{Aalbers_2023}) represents a subdominant background to $^{85}$Kr due to its smaller abundance in natural argon and its long half-life (269~years). $^{214}$Pb decays from the $^{222}$Rn chain are numerically the most significant background and, therefore, a major focus in present-generation experiments.
 Ongoing and planned R$\&$D as discussed in Section~\ref{sec:radon}, is expected to lead to advancements that can be capitalized on to suppress the $^{222}$Rn activity to a projected 0.1 $\mu$Bq/kg.

 Finally, cleanliness protocols will be adopted modeled on the successful measures undertaken during the LZ construction campaign, which were shown to prevent the plate-out of long-lived $^{210}$Pb on potential xenon-wetted surfaces.
 This, in turn, has lowered the impact of so-called wall backgrounds from misreconstructed $^{206}$Pb recoils on WIMP searches.